 Cindy is an independent producer, line producer and production manager for the film, television and commercial industry.
 She is the producer of the Sundance Award winning feature documentary, DIVINE TRASH, about the early work of Baltimore filmmaker John Waters, and the follow up film, IN BAD TASTE for the Independent Film Channel & Bravo.
 In addition she has produced dozens of national commercials from Gummy Bears to Adidas.
 Her television credits include Homicide: Life on the Street, America’s Most Wanted, Mastermind and Split Screen to name a few.
 Before turning to the production side, Cindy was a SAG/AFTRA actor working on many films shot in DC & Baltimore.
 From 2006 to 2010, Cindy was the Festival Producer for the AFI/Discovery Channel SILVERDOCS Film Festival.
 She has served on the board of the Maryland Chapter of Women In Film & Video and is a member of the Producers Guild of America.
-This will be Cindy’s third year producing the Annapolis Film Festival.
+This will be Cindy’s fifth year producing the Annapolis Film Festival.

 During his formative years, Joe lived in Genoa, Italy.
 The later years of his youth were spent growing-up in Akron, Ohio.
 He studied graphic design at Kent State University, ultimately earning his BFA then began his career as an art director in Baltimore, Maryland.
 Joe and his wife, Eva, kept busy for the past 20+ years running their own business, JEB Design, Inc. (link: https://www.jebdesign.com).
 In 2013, the couple launched Citizen Pride (link: https://citizenpride.com) to celebrate Mid-Atlantic (or Maryland) pride through creative products.
 Joe’s passion for history, culture and community is reflected in his illustrations, which are featured on Citizen Pride products that range from flags, prints, canvas art, wooden signs, stickers and more.
 He is inspired by the icons and landmarks that stir the sense of local pride for your hometown.
 Being a Scout leader of his two boy’s troop allows him plenty of time out in nature.
 He also loves film, music, reading sci-fi and won’t likely turn down a good, hoppy brew.
 Joe has been with the film festival since its inception.

 Kaitlyn is a Biloxi, Mississippi native who travels year-round working in operations and management for various film festivals in the United States.
 Her most notable festivals include: Palm Springs International Film Festival, Sundance Film Festival, Seattle International Film Festival, and Mill Valley Film Festival.
 Kaitlyn’s passion for film lies within the realm of managing the operations and logistics of non-profit film festivals to provide an inclusive platform for emerging voices, creativity, and networking within the independent film industry.
-This will be Kaitlyn’s second year managing the Box Office and Customer Service for Annapolis Film Festival.
+This will be Kaitlyn’s third year managing the Box Office and Customer Service for Annapolis Film Festival.

 Hit Go to Search or X to close